accepton/accepton-apple/docs/AcceptOnUIMachine.md

   <img src='./images/ui_machine_paypal_clicked.png' width="900" />
 </div>

-At this point, the view controller will receive a message from the `uim` that a payment is processing via `acceptOnUIMachinePaymentIsProcessing`.
+At this point, the view controller will receive a message from the `uim` that a payment is processing via `acceptOnUIMachinePaymentIsProcessing(paymentType)`.
 You should show a loading screen at this time and await an automated redirection; services will then redirect you to custom authentication screens which can either be special websites (*paypal*) or kernel-level screens (*apple pay*).
 Read below in *Payment Processing* to see what to do after this point.

 ###Credit card form